 Safety Considerations for Remote Learning in Physical Education

 This section is a supplement to the safety standards already available in Ontario Physical Activity Safety Standards in Education (OPASSE) and provides enhanced safety considerations specific to COVID-19 for remote physical education.
-To support a safe reopening plan, that includes quality physical education during remote learning, school boards and schools are encouraged to review:
+To support the implementation of quality physical education during remote learning, school boards and schools are encouraged to review:

 - school board policies and procedures related to safety in COVID-19 for physical education, cybersecurity and privacy;